Who Is at-Fault in a Left-Turn Car Accident?

 - Severe blindspots

-- Poor driver judgement of the other vehicle’s speed or distance
+- Poor driver judgment of the other vehicle’s speed or distance

 If you are injured in a left-turn car accident, it’s crucial to seek immediate medical treatment.
 Left-turn collisions are typically sideswipe accidents, which can cause severe injuries, such as head injuries and concussions, whiplash, and traumatic brain injuries.